rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 Find more information on this topic in the [Accessibility References](#accessibility-references)

+### Validation Notifications

+Notifying the user of validation status's can take many forms, from adding iconography to signify success, altering the color of borders text or background, to providing detailed instruction.
+Regardless of the means they all have to goal of communicating information back to the user.
+To ensure this happens effectively the following requirements and best practices should accounted for.

+#### markup properties
+-  Active: `<div id="formFieldInstruction" role="status" tabindex=0>`
+-  Inactive: `<div id="formFieldInstruction" display="none">`

+- **Must**
+  - If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text WCAG 3.3.3
+  - Provide suggestions (when known) to correct the errors
+  - Ensure the message container can receive focus
+  - Include the [`aria-live` or `role=”status”`](role-status-or-aria-live) markup to announce the notification without interrupting the page flow of the user
+  - Be available as programmatically-discernible text
+  - Be meaningful
+  - Be visible
+  - Use clear and simple language
+  - Ensure the instruction is visible to all users
+    -  By not moving the form fields up or down when displaying validation
+    -  By displaying instruction at the right place
+      -  For a singular form element, directly below the field in error, replacing the bottom helper text if present
+      -  For a group of elements such a form group of checkboxes, below the fieldset container
+   - Use meaningful colors and iconography

+- **Must Not**
+  - Rely solely on references to sensory characteristics (for example, "round button" or "button to the right")
+- **Should**
+  - Be visually and programmatically adjacent to the element.
+  - Provide the state of the error, if using visual cues for error, warning, success, or info - that text should be provided via screen reader accessible text
+  - Provide instruction that is as specific as possible
+  - Clearly state errors
+    –  What happened
+    –  What’s the next step the user should take to succeed
+    -  avoid using technical jargon.
+  - Confirm successful submission of data.
+  - Display it within the context of the action
+  - Consider placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution
+  - Consider disabling the form submission to help direct the users attention to issues that exist
+  - Use language that conveys REI's Brand
+  - Avoid uppercase text as it gives the visual impact of shouting.
+- **Should Not**
+  - Rely solely on visual cues to indicate an error
+  - Alter the user provided input to make it validate without providing the user with a validation message conveying this change
+  - Remove incorrect data entered by the user
+  - Provide validation messages for unfilled inputs until the users attempts to submit the form
+  - Use technical language
+  - Shame the user for the error
+  - Joke with the user about the error
+  - Use cute language
+- **May**
+  - Be hidden until the user requests them if the notification instructions are not critical.
+  - Provide instruction that changes progressively to guide the user through the error process

+#### Role status / aria-live

+-  **Should Not**
+  - Be scripted to occur with every keystroke unless there is a delay built into the script to avoid announcements while the user is actively typing.
+  - Be scripted to occur when a user leaves a field, because the `aria-live` announcement may conflict with the screen reader's attempt to read the next element which receives focus, causing some information to be interrupted or not announced at all.
+- **May**
+  - Be scripted to show on the screen for sighted users, but attempts to announce the real-time messages to screen reader users can be problematic.
+It is usually acceptable to wait to announce real-time errors until after form submission, assuming that no data has been saved yet.

+Find more information on this topic in the [Accessibility References](#accessibility-references)

 ## Validation summaries
 Up to this point we have been going over best practices and requirements for individual form elements or form groups such as a singular text input or group of checkboxes.
 This type of inline validation works well as the users are provided feedback immediately.